victorqribeiro/scrap/README.md

 Find people on Facebook by photo.

-*The audio on the video below is in portuguese.*
 [![Search](http://img.youtube.com/vi/VTQhubR5qk0/0.jpg)](http://www.youtube.com/watch?v=VTQhubR5qk0)

+*The audio on the video below is in portuguese.
+And it's almost all blurred, cause I dont know if I can show other people on my videos*

 ## How to use